 The most up to date information can always be found on the University's website.

-Moritz-Heyman scholars receive a tuition reduction of £3,000 each year.
-See below for eligibility.
+Moritz-Heyman scholars receive a tuition reduction of £3,000 each year, in addition to a nursary.

 The University's website provides living cost approximations but these will vary greatly depending on the lifestyle you choose.
 All colleges offer at least one year of accommodation (with many offering two or three years).
 Living in college can help to greatly reduce costs by allowing you to only pay rent during term time (24 weeks), rather than for a whole year.
 Many colleges also subsidise the cost of food, and some colleges provide a three-course dinner for as little as £4.
 Oxford’s library provision is outstanding, and students rarely have to buy textbooks.